-- The discovery of multiple “links” enabling the team to bypass their security appliance.
+- The discovery of multiple “links” enabled the team to bypass their security appliance.

-- The identification of 6 high risk vulnerabilities including SQL Inject and Command Execution via JBoss implying that a comprehensive review of the entire network of restaurant operations would reveal additional high-risk vulnerabilities.
+- The identification of 6 high-risk vulnerabilities including SQL Inject and Command Execution via JBoss implies that a comprehensive review of the entire network of restaurant operations would reveal additional high-risk vulnerabilities.

 - The ability to compromise 21 computers and gain credentials to compromise 100 more servers.